Unai Hualde: Altsasu town council

 He was elected as a town councilor for Altsasu in 2003, as a member of the Altsasu Group (Agrupación Altsasuarra / Altsasuko Taldea), an independent group linked to the Basque National Party.
 The group became second, winning three councilors, as many as the Socialist Party of Navarre, who became first.
-They formed and alliance with Aralar, and Hualde served as deputy mayor from 2003 to 2007.
+They formed an alliance with Aralar, and Hualde served as deputy mayor from 2003 to 2007.

 In 2007 he was the leading candidate of the coalition Nafarroa Bai.
 The alliance won the election with four councilors, and Hualde was the mayor of Altsasu from 2007 to 2011.
 He sought re-election in 2011, but Nafarroa Bai was beaten by Bildu.
 Although both parties obtained four councilors, Bildu received more votes.
 Garazi Urrestarazu succeeded Hualde as the mayor, and from 2011 to 2015 he was a member of the local government.

 In 2015 Geroa Bai, de facto successor of Nafarroa Bai, was again the most voted party and Javier Ollo became the mayor.
 Hualde continued as town councilor until 2016, when he resigned in order to focus on his work as Member of the Parliament of Navarre.
 In 2019 Geroa Bai won an overall majority in the town council.
 Hualde went on a symbolic place from the coalition's list.

 Parliament of Navarre

 He stood on fourth place of the Geroa Bai list for the 2015 Navarrese regional election.
 The alliance became the second party in the parliament, obtaining nine seats.
 On 17 June 2015 he was elected First Vice-president of the Parliament by 26 votes from Geroa Bai, EH Bildu, Podemos and Izquierda-Ezkerra.

 In the 2019 Navarrese regional election Hualde stood on second place for Geroa Bai.
-On 19 June 2019 and after two rounds of voting he was elected President of the Parliament of Navarre with the support of the Socialist Party of Navarre, EH Bildu, Podemos-Ahal Dugu and Izquierda-Ezkerra.
+On 19 June 2019 and after two rounds of voting he was elected President of the Parliament of Navarre with the support of Geroa Bai, the Socialist Party of Navarre, EH Bildu, Podemos-Ahal Dugu and Izquierda-Ezkerra.

+In the 2023 Navarrese regional election Hualde was once again on second place of Geroa Bai's list.
+On 16 June 2023 he was re-elected as President of the Parliament of Navarre in the first round of voting, supported by Geroa Bai, PSN, EH Bildu and Contigo-Zurekin.
+He is the first person to serve in the post for more than one term.